ABOUT CATHERINE HYDE

 A Sense of Wonder

-I grew up in the ancient port town of Gravesend in North Kent experiencing a more urban than rural childhood but with the freedom, as was common in the ’60s and ’70s to roam and play outside all day long.
-This, combined with a home full of books, visits to museums and galleries, outings to castles, prehistoric sites and ancient chalk carvings all fuelled my imagination.
+I grew up in the ancient port town of Gravesend in North Kent, experiencing a more urban than rural childhood but with the freedom, as was common in the late sixties, to roam and play outside all day.
+This, combined with a home full of books, visits to museums and galleries, outings to castles and prehistoric sites fuelled my imagination.

-As a child, I was lucky enough to be a precocious reader: from an early age I galloped through Grimm (with terror at my heels), constantly revisited the melancholy world of Hans Christian Andersen and gleefully recited the poetry of AA Milne and Spike Milligan.
-As I grew older I read voraciously but my greatest love became increasingly for stories where I found not just lyricism but a suggestion of something more indefinable: the mystery of the landscape shaped by layers of time and the workings of man.
-I was drawn to the worlds of John Masefield, L.M Boston, Eleanor Farjeon, Elizabeth Goudge, C.S.
-Lewis and the mighty Alan Garner, whose stories were based in the real world but infused with layers of myth, archetype and magic.
+As a child I was lucky enough to be a precocious reader.
+I galloped through Grimm (with terror at my heels), constantly revisited the melancholy world of Hans Christian Andersen and gleefully recited the poetry of AA Milne and Spike Milligan.
+I was drawn into the worlds of John Masefield, L.M Boston, Eleanor Farjeon, Elizabeth Goudge, C.S.
+Lewis and the mighty Alan Garner, stories infused with layers of myth, archetype, and magic.

 MIXED AND SOLO SHOWS